-We often talk about gathering together with your cell site or home church.
-We encourage you to share these webcasts with them.
-But we have never talked about how you start a cell site or home church.
+We often talk about gathering together with your cell site or home church and encourage you to share these webcasts with them, but we have never talked about how you start a cell site or home church.
 Stay with us as we talk about starting a cell site on Cell Life Church Live.

 Downloads and Links

-We often talk about gathering together with your cell site or home church.
-We encourage you to share these webcasts with them.
+We often talk about gathering together with your cell site or home church and we encourage you to share these webcasts with them.
 We encourage people new to the faith to find a cell site or home group to become a part of and start to grow in their new Christian faith.
-We even encourage people to register their cell sites and home churches with us so we can stay in better contact and help you with prayer and advice when you need it.
+You can even register your cell sites and home churches with us so we can stay in better contact and help you with prayer and advice when you need it.
 But we have never talked about how you start a cell site or home church.

 Today we are talking about starting a cell site or home church.
 This will ultimately be the initial lesson in a future online learning course we are putting together about starting and leading a cell site or home church.
-We didn’t want to wait until we got all of that built before we shared these lessons we have learned over the years.
+We didn’t want to wait until we got the online course built before we shared these lessons we have learned over the years so we are sharing this today.

 About 10 years ago God started to stir our hearts with regard to ministry.
 We were not satisfied with what we were doing and the little impact we were having on the world while working within the confines of the conventional church.
 There were many things that were good, but we also saw things that were more inward-focused and meant to serve and support the organization more than the people that made the organization or the global body of Christ.
 We sought the Lord for wisdom and guidance.
 We looked to the Bible for direction.